MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 - [USB-C Microphone isn't working](#usb-c-microphone-isnt-working)
 - [Devices listed as available in Settings don't work](#devices-listed-as-available-in-settings-dont-work)

-## **Fixed** - HoloLens user can’t launch Microsoft Edge

-> [!NOTE]
-> This was fixed in [Windows Holographic, version 22H1](hololens-release-notes.md#windows-holographic-version-22h1).

-If you've having an issue launching Microsoft Edge on your HoloLens, you may have policy that's preventing launch.
-HoloLens can't launch Microsoft Edge if [ApplicationManagement/AllowAllTrustedApps](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-allowalltrustedapps) GPO is disabled.
-If AllowAllTrustedApps GPO is disabled, Appx doesn't trust the app as a Microsoft published app, which blocks installing / launching Microsoft Edge with HoloLens devices.

-### Workarounds to launch Microsoft Edge

-- Set ApplicationManagement/AllowAllTrustedApps GPO value to Enabled/ Default.
-- User enables Developer mode.

 ## **Fixed** - Every time the power goes to 18 percent, the device suddenly shuts down automatically

 > [!NOTE]
-> This was fixed in [Windows Holographic, version 21H2 - November 2021 Update](hololens-release-notes.md#windows-holographic-version-21h2---november-2021-update)
+> There was fixed in [Windows Holographic, version 21H2 - November 2021 Update](hololens-release-notes.md#windows-holographic-version-21h2---november-2021-update)

 There is a known issue where when the device reaches 18% battery, it will unexpectedly shut down.
 This is a software issue, not a hardware or battery issue, so please do not exchange devices for this.
 If you're unsure if your issue matches this bug, please: